gnunnelley/portfolio/_posts/2023-10-23-library-work.md

 ### Data Carpentry

 I assisted with multiple data carpentry workshops and made contributions to one.
 Example of contributions [twarc workshop](https://ucsbcarpentry.github.io/2022-05-26-ucsb-twarc/):
 In particular, I made edits to [episode 3](https://github.com/gnunnelley/gh-pages-copy/blob/gh-pages/_episodes/03-3-tweet-anatomy.md).
-I wrote about the anatomy of JSON files and how the twitter API organized their data.
+I wrote about the anatomy of JSON files and how the twitter API organized its data.

 ### Airphotos project